NEERO 2023 Conference Program

 Bringing Educational Researchers Together

-The Board of the New England Educational Research Organization (NEERO) is pleased to announce that the NEERO 2022 conference registration is now open.
-The 53rd annual meeting conference theme is "Expanding Equity in Educational Research," and it will take place April 6 - 8, 2022 at the Sheraton Portsmouth Harborside Hotel, in historic Portsmouth, NH.
+The Board of the New England Educational Research Organization (NEERO) is pleased to announce that the NEERO 2023 conference registration is now open.
+The 54th annual meeting conference theme is "Practicing Impactful Education Research Toward Truth, Equity, and Accountability," and it will take place May 3 - 5, 2023 at the Sheraton Portsmouth Harborside Hotel, in historic Portsmouth, NH.

 The New England Educational Research Organization (NEERO) creates space for you to share your educational research with peers throughout New England and beyond.